August 22, 2022

 There are so many types of user onboarding emails you can create and send.

-Whichever way you choose to go, a successful onboarding campaign will bring you customer retention and acquisition.
+Whichever you choose, a successful onboarding campaign will bring you better customer retention.

 The principal benefit of onboarding is that it engages new customers.
-You create a closer connection and thus have a better chance of retaining their business.
+You create a closer connection and stand a better chance to keep them.

-Beyond that, though, great onboarding can also earn you new business.
-Engaged customers are more likely to buy your other products.
-They’ll also advocate for your brand and recommend you to friends and colleagues.
+Beyond that, great onboarding can also earn you new business.
+Engaged customers are more likely to buy more products.
+They’ll also advocate for your brand and recommend you to others.

 Getting onboarding right is a win-win.